swtv-kaist/MUSIC/README.md

 ## Compile

-Before compilation of tool, clang v4.0 should be installed.
+Before compilation of MUSIC, clang v4.0 should be installed.

-The current version of the tool has only been tested to compile and run successfully on clang v4.0, Linux x86-64.
+The current version of MUSIC has only been tested to compile and run successfully on clang v4.0, Linux x86-64.

 After install and build clang, if necessary, you can edit llvm source and build directory specification in the following 3 lines of Makefile